Speedup of Distributed Algorithms for Power Graphs in the CONGEST Model

 Next, we show that the number of intersections with polynomials in $2$-hop-neighborhoods received by each vertex is correct.
 Assume that a vertex $v$ receives messages from its 1-hop neighbors $u_1,u_2,...,u_{\Delta}$ with the values $k_1,..,k_{\Delta}$, respectively.
 It holds that each vertex at distance $2$ from $v$ has exactly one proxy node in $\{u_1,u_2,...,u_{\Delta}\}$.
-Thus each intersection of the polynomial of $v$ with a polynomias of a vertex in $v$'s $2$-hop-neighborhood is counted exactly once, by the proxy node of that vertex.
+Thus each intersection of the polynomial of $v$ with a polynomials of a vertex in $v$'s $2$-hop-neighborhood is counted exactly once, by the proxy node of that vertex.
 Assume that when a vertex $v$ chooses a half, without loss of generality, it is the left half.
 In this case, according to our algorithm, that left half has less conflicts than the right half.
-This means that the number of intersections in the half-range is smaller by at least a factor of 2 than the number in both halfs of the range.
+This means that the number of intersections in the half-range is smaller by at least a factor of 2 than the number in both halves of the range.
 Therefore, once the range size is reduced by a factor of $q$, the number of intersections must also reduce by a factor of at least $q$.
 Since $q = O(\Delta)$ and we have already shown that the initial number of intersections is $O(\Delta^2)$, when the range size becomes 1, there are at most $O(\Delta)$ intersections.
-Therefore, the resulting coloring is $O(\Delta)$-defective $O(\Delta^2)$-coloring. \end{proof} \begin{lem} The running time of the procedure is $O(\log \Delta \cdot \log^* n)$. \end{lem} \begin{proof} First, in order to compute $O(\Delta^4)$ coloring we employ Algorithm 4 that has running time $O(\log \Delta \log^* n)$, by Theorem \ref{resultalglin}.
-The remaining part of the procedure is a binary search on a range of size $O(\Delta^4)$, and thus requires $O(\log (\Delta^4)) = O(\log \Delta)$ phases, each of which consists of a constant number of rounds.
-The overall running time is $O(\log \Delta \log^* n)$. \end{proof}
+Therefore, the resulting coloring is $O(\Delta)$-defective $O(\Delta^2)$-coloring. \end{proof}